beched/hehdirb/README.md

 A wrapper which utilizes the capabilities of hehreq.

-It also contains dirty script viewdirb.py for generating csv-reports of directory busting.
+It also contains dirty script viewdirb.py for generating csv-reports of directory busting from MySQL database.
 ```
 Usage: hehdirb.py [options]